Hughes Entertainment

-Hughes Entertainment was an American film production company and music label founded by filmmaker John Hughes.
+Hughes Entertainment was an American film production company and music label founded in 1987 by filmmaker John Hughes.
 It was closed in 2002.

-Foundation
+History

 The studio was founded in 1987 by American film producer John Hughes as The John Hughes Company.
 It was initially based at Universal Pictures, through a three-year production agreement, in order to produce, direct and write two to three pictures a year in order to develop from their own development ideas.
 The company was subsequently moved to Paramount Pictures in 1985.
-The company then spent various deals at Warner Bros. and 20th Century Fox throughout the end of the late 1980s and early 1990s.
-The company produced movies such as Curly Sue, Home Alone and Miracle on 34th Street.
+The company then spent various deals at Warner Bros. and 20th Century Fox throughout the end of the late 1980s and early to mid-1990s.
+The company produced films such as Curly Sue, Home Alone and Miracle on 34th Street.

 Films

-List of the films writer produced and directors:
+List of films that were produced by Hughes Entertainment: